epfl-ada/ada-2021-project-k-dim/WorkProcess.md

 - Upload everithing on Github

 Two notebooks are presented:

-Main_Processing.ipynb contains the work on the quotes datasets
+1)Main_Processing.ipynb which contains the work on the quotes datasets